falste/smarthome/README.md

 cmake ..
 ```

-To build this project run:
+To build this project, run from build folder:
 ```
 make
 ```

-To install this project run:
+To install this project, run from build folder:
 ```
 sudo make install
 ```